 The foundations of officers’ quarters at Fort Ridgely.
 Photo by Gary Alan Nelson for the Minnesota DNR.

 Army officers at Fort Ridgely have recently fallen on hard times as historical subjects.
 Walt Bachman has uncovered the story of Ridgely officers’ previously invisible enslaved servants –one of the subjects of a new interpretive display in the works for Historic Fort Ridgely.
 Now we’re revisiting long-known allegations that Fort officers routinely abandoned the children they fathered with Dakota women.
-Did every officer posted Ridgely bring slaves to the free frontier?
-No. And all did not enter into sexual relationships with Dakota women that resulted in the birth of children.
+Did every officer posted at Ridgely bring slaves to the free frontier?
+No. Neither did every officer enter into a sexual relationship with a Dakota woman who bore his child.
 But the latter was so common that it was controversial in the 19th century.
 Period evidence of that controversy forms the core of this series.

-Today, our questions are different from those the Pionier posed in 1861.
+Today, our questions are different from those posed in the New Ulm Pionier in 1861.
 We recognize that traditional Dakota culture is rich and that children raised in that culture are not inherently disadvantaged –except, perhaps, as measured by some Americans.
 In fact, some Dakota today would argue that traditional culture is far preferred.

 Instead, I wonder: What did Dakota women and their families think of these relationships?
 We’re the liaisons voluntary, or as Dakota oral tradition remembers, were Dakota women raped by English-speaking men in positions of power?
 If the relationship was voluntary, what did the woman and her family understand about the longevity of her association with an officer whose posting was routinely changed?
 Did those attitudes change as the Civil War approached and the length of postings at Fort Ridgely grew shorter than the gestational length of pregnancy?